 Building a loyal, hungry base of customers is the ultimate goal of any business; however, in the world of fashion, customer retention is a massive area of concern for industry mainstays and budding brands alike.
 That’s why they’re paying special attention to social proof.

-While the fashion industry represented well over $63 billion in ecommerce sales in the United States last year, the concept of creating lifelong customers can be absolutely daunting.
+While the revenues of eCommerce fashion industry are expected to rise from $481.2billion in 2018 to $712.9billion by 2022, the concept of creating lifelong customers can be absolutely daunting.
 After all, new brands are popping up daily: meanwhile, trends change and even the most promising fits can quickly become flavors of the week.

 So, how do you make long-term customer retention a reality in the incredibly competitive and crowded field of fashion?

 Just as fashionistas want their pieces to pop out and grab the attention of passers-by, brands should strive to get in front of as many eyes as possible.
 In the digital age, this means getting into the newsfeeds of our potential customers and competitors alike.

 In an era dominated by social media marketing, there’s perhaps no stronger force than social proof when it comes to customer retention.